INTERVIEW WITH POPE FRANCIS

 “The frontiers are many.
 Let us think of the religious sisters living in hospitals.
 They live on the frontier.
 I am alive because of one of them.
 When I went through my lung disease at the hospital, the doctor gave me penicillin and streptomycin in certain doses.
 The sister who was on duty tripled my doses because she was daringly astute; she knew what to do because she was with ill people all day.
 The doctor, who really was a good one, lived in his laboratory; the sister lived on the frontier and was in dialogue with it every day.
 Domesticating the frontier means just talking from a remote location, locking yourself up in a laboratory.
 Laboratories are useful, but reflection for us must always start from experience.”

-I ask Pope Francis about the enormous changes occurring in society and the way human beings are reinterpreting themselves.
-At this point he gets up and goes to get the breviary from his desk.
-It is in Latin, now worn from use.
-He opens to the Office of Readings for Friday of the 27th Week in Ordinary Time and reads me a passage from the Commonitorium Primum of St Vincent of Lerins: “Even the dogma of the Christian religion must follow these laws, consolidating over the years, developing over time, deepening with age.”
+At this point the pope stands up and takes the breviary from his desk.
+It is in Latin, and is worn down by continued use.
+He opens it to the Office of the Readings of the Feria Sexta, that is Friday, of the 27th week.
+He reads a passage to me taken from the Commonitórium Primum of St. Vincent of Lerins: "ita étiam christiánae religiónis dogma sequátur has decet proféctuum leges, ut annis scílect consolidétur, dilatétur témpore, sublimétur aetáte" (“Thus even the dogma of the Christian religion must proceed from these laws.
+It progresses, solidifying with years, growing over time, deepening with age.”)

 “After all, in every age of history, humans try to understand and express themselves better.
 So human beings in time change the way they perceive themselves.
 It’s one thing for a man who expresses himself by carving the ‘Winged Victory of Samothrace,’ yet another for Caravaggio, Chagall and yet another still for Dalí.
 Even the forms for expressing truth can be multiform, and this is indeed necessary for the transmission of the Gospel in its timeless meaning.